Leptoflavorgenesis: baryon asymmetry of the Universe from lepton flavor violation

-We first derive the equilibrium values of these chemical potentials with all interactions in equilibrium, except for the electron Yukawa and LFV interactions.
-For this purpose, we need charge vectors ${\bm n}^I$ for the relevant interactions $I$, which can be found in, \textit{e.g.}, Refs.~\cite{Domcke:2020kcp,Domcke:2020quw}.
+for those of Eq.~(\ref{eq:muea}).
 Similarly, one can find vectors for conserved charges that are orthogonal to all charge vectors for the relevant interactions.
 For example, the hypercharge $Y$ and three lepton flavor charges $\Delta_f$ ($f = e, \mu, \tau$) are conserved in the SM.
 The electron charge (\textit{i.e.,} the right-handed electron number) is conserved if the electron Yukawa interaction is turned off.
 We denote the set of the linearly independent conserved charge vectors as ${\bm n}^C$ ($C = Y, \Delta_e, \Delta_\mu, \Delta_\tau, e$).
 If the initial chemical potentials of the SM fields are specified by a vector ${\bm \mu}^{\rm ini}$, the following quantities are constant,

 for conserved charges $C$.
 Here, the $\circ$ symbol denotes the entrywise Hadamard product, such that $\left(\bm{n}^C \circ\bm{g}\right)_i = \left(\bm{n}^C \right)_i \left( \bm{g}\right)_i$.

 Equipped with the above notation, we write the general transport equation as